anthonyrozmajzl/anthonyrozmajzl.com/content/post/There Is No Data to Support Shutting Down.md

 If the covid-19 pandemic has reminded us of one thing, it is how easily and quickly governments can command the unquestioned obedience of their constituents.
 Political actors, in conjunction with big tech and the corporate press, have achieved this level of obedience by spending the better part of a year framing the argument for various behavioral controls such as mask mandates and business closures as the scientifically validated and morally upright position that all good, rational citizens must take in the name of preserving "public health."
-Consequently, it is widely accepted that any individual or business that questions or defies forced business closures, mask mandates, gathering restrictions, or other behavioral mandates is de facto an enemy of public health and a science-denier who is fully deserving of legal punishment and public scorn.
+This narrative has become so thoroughly embedded in our culture that it is now widely accepted that any individual or business that questions or defies forced business closures, mask mandates, gathering restrictions, or other behavioral mandates is de facto an enemy of public health, a science-denier fully deserving of legal punishment and public scorn.